RomkeVdMeulen/romkevandermeulen.nl/_posts/2018-01-24-typescript-property-decorators.md

 {%gist e45ee89ce848e7fda140635a4d29892b %}

+Do note that since each object that this decorator is used on is added to the Map, these objects won't go out of memory and won't be garbage collected.
+Thanks to Daniel Schiavini for pointing this out in the comments.

 P.S.: Ironically I came upon this [answer on StackOverflow](https://stackoverflow.com/questions/41397947/typescript-class-decorator-that-modifies-object-instance/41403157#41403157) only a short while after I spent hours on this problem.
 Seems I wasn't the first person to come up with this solution.